SteveBarnett/Remixing/_thinking/the-doorway-to-now.md

 <div class="boxout">
 Slow your tempo to stay more centred.<br>
-Notice that all this movement is happening in stillness.
+Notice that all this movement is happening in stillness.<br>
+Thoughts are movement.
+Stillness is before thoughts.
 </div>

 - Any seeking is, by its nature, taking you away from the centre / now / here.